 Once limited to the domain of big budget self-builds and renovations, underfloor heating (UFH) is now considered a must-have feature for many home improvement projects.
 A plethora of products and systems are available to suit a range of scenarios, whether you want to lay UFH throughout the property or simply fit it as part of a bathroom refurb.
 With so many diverse solutions available, you can choose a more tailored setup that matches your requirements perfectly – without having to blow the entire budget for your project.

-Of course, the amount you’ll spend on installation, running costs and maintenance will be affected by various factors.
+Many of us wonder is underfloor heating expensive?
+Well, the amount you’ll spend on installation, running costs and maintenance will be affected by various factors.
 For example, are you planning to fit electric or water-based underfloor heating?
 Is the system being laid in an airtight new build home, or a period property that doesn’t have the same level of insulation?

-Underfloor heating installation costs
+Underfloor heating cost - installation

 When designing your underfloor heating system and putting together a detailed spec, your installer should conduct a room-by-room heat loss calculation.
 This will ensure you get the right product that reflects the unique requirements of your home.

 You’ll need to factor in supply costs and labour costs for installing your UFH system.
 Though some electric-powered products aren’t beyond the realms of possibility for a competent DIYer to install, especially if you’re only laying the system in one room, bringing in a professional will always deliver the best results.

 'You can expect to pay between £200 and £300 per day in labour costs,' says Luciana Kola, marketing manager at Uponor UK.
 'You will also need to call out a qualified electrician to connect the system to your power supply, which takes a few hours and costs will vary here, too.'

-The type of system When it comes to installation costs, electrically powered systems have the edge over water-based arrangements, as they’re swift and straightforward to fit.
+When it comes to the underfloor heating cost of installation, electric underfloor heating systems have the edge over water-based arrangements, as they’re swift and straightforward to fit.
 However, while a warm water system means spending more at the outset, this needs to be balanced against the fact that it comes with lower running costs in the long term.

-The type of property Laying the pipework for UFH in a new home is typically more straightforward than in a renovation scenario.
+Laying the pipework for UFH in a new home is typically more straightforward than in a renovation scenario.
 The extra work will, of course, will add to your overall labour costs.

 When it comes to tracking down the best tradesperson for the job, find out whether your UFH supplier has its own Registered Installer scheme.
 This can be a good place to start, as it will provide a national database of skilled professionals who have experience fitting the products you’re using.

 Asking a few key questions will allow you to determine whether you’ve chosen a competent professional for the job.
 For example, will your installer programme the controls for the system, including the thermostat, manifold and boiler?
 For a water-based system, will they pressure test the pipework before your screed and floor covering are laid?